 - Laundry for the Apocalypse (2013)

 Laundry for the Apocalypse was founded by Aaron Sarlo and Adrian Brigman, two lifelong friends who both shared a key interest in Little Rock's seminal power pop pioneers, Techno Squid Eats Parliament.
 Sarlo was a member of Techno Squid, and Techno Squid was the first live show Adrian Brigman ever saw.
 In 2011, Sarlo and Brigman began toying with rough demos of Sarlo's, when a friend overheard the music and asked to join the duo.
 Two more members asked to join based on these nascent demos, and a five-piece, eclectic, guitar and synth pop band was born.
 Laundry's songs began as demos by Sarlo, but as the band wrote together and began playing live, Laundry for the Apocalypse honed a sound that was unlike anything in Little Rock, Arkansas, and most other places.
 Part buzz saw guitar licks, part dirty piano, part flute, part electric washboard, part double drum kits, part trumpet, their debut album (which was also their final album as Laundry for the Apocalypse disbanded in 2013), sold out of every copy at the band's release show.
 Laundry for the Apocalypse was a finalist in the 2012 Arkansas Times Musicians Showcase.
 The album was soft released online, but was scrubbed from media in 2014 due to licensing issues.
-A planned re-release of the record is in the works.
-Watch this space.

 “Stupendous… more infectious than the common cold…” – Twitter Tunez